PBayim/LiDar-Object-Detection-Tracking/README.md

 - Success requirements
     - Develop an algorithm, which fulfils the task for verification and validation
-    - The desired performance for our approach is a correct classification rate of 0.99 and a false alarm rate of 0.01 per hour.
+    - The desired performance for the approach is a correct classification rate of 0.99 and a false alarm rate of 0.01 per hour.

 ## 2- How to run (T.B.D)